CyberShadow7/CyberShadow7/README.md

 - 👋 Hi, I’m @CyberShadow7
-- 👀 I’m interested in Cyber Security and Programming
+- 👀 I’m interested in Penetration Testing and Programming
-- 🌱 I’m currently learning Cyber Security/Penetration Testing (Hack The Box) and Go, Ruby, Python3
+- 🌱 I’m currently learning Penetration Testing (Hack The Box) and Go, Rust, Assembly
 - 💞️ I’m looking to collaborate on anything I can.
-Contact me and I will reply if I know how to help.
+Contact me and I will reply if I know how to help
 - 📫 How to reach me : Preferably through GitHub.
 Send me a message!

 I am currently working on mini-games which work mostly on command-line.
-I have made my own MSF modules as well (in Ruby but I don't remember much specifics of MSF3).
+I have made my own MSF modules as well (in Ruby but I don't remember much specifics of the MSF3 engine).

-I also make some automations in case someone needs that automation because of IoT or other personal reasons.
+I also make some automations tools which I find useful.

-Contact me if you need an automation of some commands into one and preferably also tell me the language you would like it in.
+Open to opportunities!

 Thank you for your time :)